Jessica-0823/Bellabeat-case-study/README.md

 - Tableau (for Visualization and Dashboards)

 ## 📊 Key Insights
-**Comparison of average daily steps** : Calculates average daily steps for each user.
-It helps to identify general activity level of each person.
+**Comparison of average daily steps** : The baseline activity level for users shows that many fall short of the 10,000-step benchmark.
+This highlights an opportunity for Bellabeat to encourage more daily movement.

-**Step Goal** : in bar chart that visualizes the average daily steps for various users whether they are reaching the goal of 10000 steps.
+**Step Goal** : Comparing daily steps against the 10k reference line reveals that only a portion of users consistently reach the goal.
+Gamified challenges could motivate better performance.

-**Active vs Sedentary Minutes**: This scatterplot shows the relationship between average sedentary minutes per day and average active minutes per day.
-The trend line added indicates the overall direction of the relationship.
+**Active vs Sedentary Minutes**: Users spending more than 12 hours sedentary per day generally show low active minutes.
+Prolonged inactivity highlights a need for regular movement breaks.

-**Sleep and Sedentary Thresholds** : This scatterplot compares average sleep duration with sedentary time.
+**Sleep and Sedentary Thresholds** : Balanced sleep (7–9 hrs) aligns with healthier activity, while too little or too much sleep, combined with high sedentary time, suggests risks for long-term health.

-**Sleep Patterns** : It shows whether more time in bed leads to more actual sleep or not.
+**Sleep Patterns** : Some users spend long hours in bed but achieve relatively less sleep, indicating poor sleep quality.
+This shows the need to focus on sleep efficiency.

-**Weekend vs Weekday Activity** : Shows the chart where the users have reached the goal are also reaching their goal in weekends or weekdays.
+**Weekend vs Weekday Activity** : Users tend to log more steps on weekends, suggesting leisure time boosts activity.
+Weekdays remain a key opportunity to encourage movement.

-**Peak Activity Per User** : Peak activity hours shows the times of day when engagement, traffic or workload is at highest.
+**Peak Activity Per User** : The most active time of day occurs around 6 PM, aligning with after-work routines.
+Evenings are ideal for activity reminders or challenges.

-**Calories Burned Per Day** : Calories burned per day is the total amount of energy your body uses in 24 hours.
-This includes the energy needed to keep your body alive and functioning.
+**Calories Burned Per Day** : Daily calories burned vary widely between users, reflecting differences in movement and activity levels.
+Personalized calorie goals could drive healthier habits.

-**METs Per Week** : METs per week measure the total energy spent on physical activity over seven days.
-They are calculated by multiplying the MET value of an activity by the time spent and summing across the week.
+**METs Per Week** : Most users fall short of the recommended 500–1000 MET-minutes weekly, indicating overall underactivity.
+This reinforces the need for structured exercise routines.

-**Weekly Activity minutes by intensity zone** :  shows how much time a person spends in light, moderate and vigorous activity levels.
+**Weekly Activity minutes by intensity zone** :  Users spend most of their time in light activity and less in moderate-to-vigorous zones.
+Structured workouts could help improve cardiovascular health.

-**Correlation of steps, calories and distance** :A bar chart of correlation coefficients shows the strength and direction of relationships between steps, calories burned, and distance.
+**Correlation of steps, calories and distance** : Strong positive correlations show that more steps directly translate to more calories burned and longer distances.
+Encouraging step increases benefits multiple health metrics.

 ## 🗄️ SQL Queries
 ### 1. Average Daily Steps